Dhruv-x7x/PAN-Sharpening-CS754/README.md

-# Breakdown of the Project
+# Pan-Sharpening Project

 ## Introduction

-In this project, we aim to learn **pan-sharpening** and implement it using selected methods commonly used in the field.
+This project explores **pan-sharpening** techniques using Landsat 8 satellite imagery.
+We implement and evaluate selected methods to enhance the spatial resolution of multispectral images using a higher-resolution panchromatic band.

 ## Research Papers